EUR/USD Candlesticks and Ichimoku Analysis

 - Trend bias: Sideways

-On the downside, although initial pullback to 1.0660 cannot be ruled out, reckon said support at 1.0620 would limit downside and bring another rebound.
-Below support at 1.0579-89 would abort and suggest the rebound from 1.0340 has possibly ended, then test of key support at 1.0454 would follow but a weekly close below there is needed to provide confirmation, bring further fall to 1.0390-00 first.
+On the downside, euro’s pullback from 1.0829 should be limited to 1.0700-10 and bring another rebound.
+Below said support at 1.0620 would defer and suggest top is possibly formed, risk weakness to support at 1.0579-89, break there would add credence to this view and signa the rebound from 1.0340 has possibly ended, then test of key support at 1.0454 would follow but a weekly close below there is needed to provide confirmation, bring further fall to 1.0390-00 first.